 A broken hyperlink can immediately holt the conversion process and can even lead to the user leaving your website.
 While internal links can be easily fixed, they can easily be missed if you have a website with lots of content.
 External hyperlinks are also out of your control because the external website may decide to change the URL, redirect the page or simply remove it.

 Speaking professionally, I would highly advise to check all internal and external links on your website.
 There are free tools you can find online but may require payment for full access.
 Again, we have the tools and resources to test and fix all hyperlinks on your website.

 Speed testing and website performance has become an increasingly important signal in how websites rank.
-Today, users have a much shorter attention spam so if you’re website doesn’t load within recommended timeframe, changes are visitors will leave and move on elsewhere.
+Today, users have a much shorter attention span so if you’re website doesn’t load within recommended timeframe, chances are visitors will leave and move on elsewhere.

 As part of our Cheshire web design agency memberships, we present our clients with monthly speed reports to monitor speed.
 However, there are many free tools out there such as Google’s PageSpeed Insights or Pingdom to see what’s slowing your website down.

 6. Investigate your call-to-action